anshium/anshium.github.io/cg_codebase.md

 }
 ```

+To find if a ray intersected with the scene, we would have to find if it intersected with a surface.
+Isn't that obvious?
+Yes, it is.

+We'll go through all surfaces.

+In more technical words.
-- Here we have an Interaction siFinal.
+- We have an Interaction `siFinal`.
 - We go over all the surfaces we have.
-- For each surface, we have an Interaction si (surface interaction)
+- For each surface, we have an Interaction `si` (surface interaction)
-- This Interaction si is computed using another function of the same name rayIntersect.
+- This Interaction si is computed using another function of the same name `rayIntersect`.
+The functions can have same names as they belong to different structs.
-- This checks the intersection of the ray with a particular scene and not just a surface in particular.

 The surface.rayIntersect(ray) is as follows:

+(from surface.cpp)

 ```cpp
 Interaction Surface::rayIntersect(Ray ray)